 A cross border financial planner can be a great way to ensure that your finances are managed optimally and that you are on track to reach your financial goals.
 To illustrate the benefits of working with a cross border financial planner, let's look at the example of a couple we worked with who moved from the United States to Canada.

-THE PEOPLE Shelly and Caleb are in their mid-50's, and are US citizens.
+Shelly and Caleb are in their mid-50's, and are US citizens.
 They have never lived in Canada before, so all of their accrued wealth is US based.

 MAIN CONCERNS The couple has no idea how to integrate their existing US financial life into the Canadian landscape.
 Investment and tax laws are so different in both countries, and they don't want to make any mistakes.
 They are also looking for someone to walk beside them along their journey as they navigate their new country.
 Specific planning-related concerns were: